mdanyalkhan/route-recommender-system/README.md

 * `StdNodesEdgesGdfBuilder` - constructs the edges and nodes data frames based on the inputted standardised roads data set.
-* `StdNodesEdgesGdfConnector` - Merges multiple adjacent nodes and edges dataframe into a single pair of connected data frames.
+* `StdNodesEdgesGdfConnector` - Merges multiple adjacent nodes and edges data frames into a single pair of connected data frames.
 * `StdRoadGraphBuilder` - Builds the `StdRoadGraph` object.
 Also builds the `networkx.DiGraph` object based on the nodes and edges data frames.